venteto/djinntoux/README.md

 ```

 ## TODO (Includes, But Not Limited To)
-- dapp_ttags (or make dproj itself an app in addition to a project directory?)
-- templates dir (including admin overrides)
 - static files? or just link to a pseudo-CDN in base template?
     - compressor?
 - robots.txt view